115. Two digits

 ·

-5599, 5955, 9599 and 9955.
+appear consecutively: 5599, 5955, 9599 and 9955.

 int m[31];

-the input value of n.
+Read the input value n.

 scanf("%d", &n);

-the values f(1) = 2 and f(2) = 4 in the
+Set the initial values: f(1) = 2 and f(2) = 4.

 m[1] = 2; m[2] = 4;

-the values m[i] (3 ≤ i ≤ n) according to the
+Compute the values m[i] (3 ≤ i ≤ n)

 for(i = 3; i <= n; i++)

-m[i] = m[i-1] + m[i-2];
+m[i] = m[i-1] +

 Print

-the answer – the value of m[n].
+the result – the

 printf("%d\n",m[n]);

-Java realization
+Java implementation

 import java.util.*;